Samruddhi-Savale/Banking-Analytics/README.md

 If you find this project useful.
 <p align="center">
-  <strong>📊 Turning Data into Insights & Insights into Decisions 🚀</strong>
+  <strong>📊 Turning Data into Meaningful Insights & Insights into Decisions 🚀</strong>
 </p>